Floyd Hudgins

 Floyd Hudgins (March 11, 1930 – May 11, 2010) was an American politician.
 He served as a Democratic member for the 15th district of the Georgia State Senate.

 Life and career

 Hudgins was born in Etowah County, Alabama, the son of Ollie Belle Strickland and William Lonnie Hudgins.
 He attended St. Clair County High School.
+Hudgins served in the Georgia National Guard from 1952-1960 and was an operating engineer.